Abid357/cloudsim-old/cloudsim-plus-examples/src/main/resources/workload/swf/README.md

 # Datacenter Trace Files in the Standard Workload Format (swf)

-This directory contains some workload files that can be used to create Cloudlets to simulate execution of jobs from a real datacenter trace files.
+This directory contains some workload files that can be used to create Cloudlets to simulate execution of tasks from a real datacenter trace files.
 Such files follow the [Standard Workload Format (swf)](http://www.cs.huji.ac.il/labs/parallel/workload/) from [The Hebrew University of Jerusalem](http://new.huji.ac.il/en).